BlurrySquire/my-os/README.md

 4. Run My-OS using ``make run``.

-5. If you only need to rebuild a part of My-OS you can use ``make build_<name_of_part>``.
+5. If you only need to rebuild a part of My-OS you can use ``make build_<name-of-part>``.
 If you recompile a section, you will likely need to rebuild the disk image for changes to take effect.
 You can find a list of these options below.

 ## Build Sections
 - ``build_bootloader``: Builds the bootloader.